Estecka/mc-Variants-CIT-wiki/Module-Configuration.md

 - The module has found a variant ID, but that variant has no associated model, and no fallback was specified.
 - The module wants to use a special model, but that model was not specified.

-As an alternative to priority, if you have multiple modules that apply to the same item, and have similar values for `modelPrefix` and `assetGen`, you can instead bundle them into a ["`group`" module](./Module-Types#module-group).
+As an alternative to priority, if you have multiple modules that apply to the same item, and use similar values for `modelPrefix` and `assetGen`, you can instead bundle them into a ["`group`" module](./Module-Types#module-group).
 This will achieve the same effect, but yield better performances than assigning them different priorities.

 ## Variant Library
 Fields that define what set of assets will be collected by the module, in order to create its library of variants.